 Several options are available.
 First, DelDOT engineers try to reduce the anticipated noise while they are designing the road by shifting the road away from the affected properties.
-They also consider reducing the speed limit, or designing the road so its surface is lower through the affected area creating a natural sound barrier.
+They also consider reducing the speed limit, or designing the road so its surface is lower through the affected area creating a natural sound barrier, or other traffic management measures.
 Another option is the use of earthen berms to block the noise.
 If designing the road differently is not possible, DelDOT engineers then consider noise walls.
 The walls can reduce traffic noise significantly and improve quality of life for people living behind them.

 Will trees and fencing provide noise abatement?